hnhdigital-os/laravel-console-self-update/README.md

 The downloaded file is hash checked (SHA256).
 This hash string buy default is found in the same path as the download file path (download/1.0.1/sha256).

-You can change the default source by overriding the `compareHash` method and returning a different constant.
+You can change the default source by overriding the `setHashSource` method and returning a different constant.

-Top level json encoded file: (CHECKSUM_TOP_LEVEL);
+If there is a top level json encoded file storing the hashes, set the source to `CHECKSUM_TOP_LEVEL`.
+Specify the file path by using `setHashPath`.

+NOTE: This array is keyed to the download path discovered through the versions file.
+It must match to be able to retrieve the hash.

 ```php
 ...